-The Art and Design area is found in the WG Block.
-Art form part of the core curriculum at KS3 and then is an option for KS4, with groups organised into mixed ability groups in all year groups.
+The Art, Craft and Design area is found in the WG Block.
+Art forms part of the core curriculum at KS3 and then is an option for KS4, with groups organised into mixed ability groups in all year groups.
 Students can elect to study Art and Design as post-16 courses.

 These are some of the projects undertaken by current students for their component one project:

-Coursework is worth 60% of the GCSE and completed in lessons and at home.
+Component One is worth 60% of the GCSE and completed in lessons and at home.
 The coursework projects last from September in Y10 to December in Y11.
-Everything that students produce in that time is assessed coursework and counts towards the GCSE grade.
+Everything that students produce in that time is considered coursework and counts towards the GCSE grade.
 During the first term the work produced is considered supportive and experimental evidence for component one.
 The most important work is the Major Personal Practical Project which is begun in February in Y10

-Component Two is an exam board Externally Set Assignment is an exam, which is worth 40% of the GCSE and is in two parts.
-It is completed in the Spring term of Y11; it consists of a theme set by the exam board distributes a series of starting points; students must select ONE starting point for a personal project.
-They must complete their research and development work during a 10 week prep period and before producing a final outcome that realises their ideas during a final timed practical period of sustained work completed in exam conditions.
+Component Two is an exam board Externally Set Assignment worth 40% of the GCSE and is in two parts.
+It is completed in the Spring term of Y11; at the start of January the exam board distributes a series of starting points; students must select ONE starting point for a personal project.
+They must complete their research and development work during a 10-week prep period and before producing a final outcome that realises their ideas during a final timed practical period of sustained work completed in exam conditions.